End of Life Care

 Simple activities such as sitting on the side of the bed, lifting one's arms to change clothes and having a short conversation become difficult when food intake is reduced.

-- Recognize the need of energy conservation.
-Break up these duties into smaller intervals because your loved one will not be able to tolerate personal care for long amounts of time.
-Tasks should be scheduled in 15-minute increments.
+- Recognize the need for energy conservation.
+Break up duties into smaller intervals because your loved one will not be able to tolerate personal care for long amounts of time.

 - Understand that this is a normal part of the dying process, and your loved one will be unconscious of the changes in breathing at this stage.